brandonbozek/brandonbozek.github.io/_posts/2018-6-10-honey-part1.md

 shows why the US honey market size has decreased over the time period we conisder.

 The number of honey producing colonies was slowly declining from 1998-2004.
-They precipitous drop in 2005-2008 shows how the colony collapse disorder impacted the honey industry.
+They precipitous drop in 2005-2008 shows how the Colony Collapse Disorder impacted the honey industry.
 Subsequent years show a possible rebound.
 The mean yield has continued to drop though.
 The cause for that is not clear from this dataset.
-I also do not see what is caused the dip in the market size from 2002-2004.
+I also do not see what caused the dip in the market size from 2002-2004.
 In order to understand what is driving the national trends in these two features, I need to consider the original dataset and look into the individual states more closely.